-When a horse becomes permanently disabled and unable to perform the use described on the policy at any level, the company will pay a percentage of the insured value, usually 50 to 70%.
-This coverage does not apply to horses that are laid up for an injury for an extended amount of time and then return to work.
-A veterinarian must advise the claim dept that the horse is disabled.
-The company may have their veterinarian examine the horse to confirm the diagnosis.
-If the 2 vets do not agree, a third vet may be called in for mediation.
+When a horse becomes permanently disabled & unable to perform the use described on your policy (at any level), the carrier will pay a percentage of the insured value.
+This percentage is usually 50 to 70%.
+A veterinarian must advise the claim department that the horse is disabled.
+Carriers may have their veterinarian examine the horse to confirm the diagnosis.
+If the 2 vets are not in agreement, a third vet may be called in for mediation.
+This coverage does not apply to horses that are laid up due to injury for an extended amount of time, and then return to work.